Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_sets.md

 ***Note: Sets are unordered, so you cannot be sure in which order the items will appear.***

 ---
+***Sets can be created by using the built-in set() function with an iterable object or a sequence by placing the sequence inside curly braces, separated by ‘comma’.***
 ***Note – A set cannot have mutable elements like a list, set or dictionary, as its elements.***
 ##### Example 2 :